United Ulster Unionist Party

 The United Ulster Unionist Party (UUUP) was a unionist political party which existed in Northern Ireland between 1975 and 1984.

 It emerged from a division in the Vanguard Unionist Progressive Party in the late 1970s.
 Vanguard had traditionally opposed the concept of compulsory power sharing with nationalists enshrined in the Sunningdale Agreement, but after the failure of Sunningdale, the Northern Ireland Constitutional Convention was set up to provide a forum with the aim of finding a new settlement for Northern Ireland.
 During the proceedings the leader of Vanguard, William Craig, proposed a voluntary coalition with the nationalist Social Democratic and Labour Party.
 Many in Vanguard found this anathema, including the party's deputy leader Ernest Baird, Mid Ulster MP John Dunlop and East Belfast Convention member (and future Ulster Unionist Party leader) Reg Empey.
 They left Vanguard and formed the United Ulster Unionist Movement.
-Initially Baird denied that this was a party since the original aim was to create a single Unionist party.
-When this aim proved unattainable the UUUM relaunched as the United Ulster Unionist Party led by Baird with Empey as Deputy Leader.
+Initially Baird insisted that this was not a party since the original aim was to create a single Unionist party.
+When this aim proved unattainable, the UUUM became a party, rebranding as the United Ulster Unionist Party on 26 April 1977, led by Baird, with Empey as Deputy Leader and Cecil Harvey as Chief Whip and Chairman.

 Many critics highlighted the irony of the name, given that the UUUP was a breakaway from Vanguard, itself a breakaway from the Ulster Unionist Party and there were many other Unionist parties in existence.
+The name is deliberately evocative of the United Ulster Unionist Council which was once heavily steered by the founding members of the UUUP.

 The UUUP did not prosper long.
 In the 1979 general election Dunlop held his seat but only due to an agreement with other unionist parties to not divide the unionist vote where a nationalist might get elected.
 Elsewhere Baird stood in Fermanagh and South Tyrone, dividing the unionist vote but polling poorly.
 It has been argued that it was Baird's candidacy that ensured a victory for Frank Maguire in the seat.